hi-ashleyj/global-mouse-events/README.md

 Returns:
 - **x:** The X position of the mouse, relative to the top left of the primary display.
 - **y:** The Y position of the mouse, relative to the top left of the primary display.
 - **button:** Which button was pressed.
 1 is left-click.
 2 is right-click.
 3 is middle-click.
+4 is side button back.
+5 is side button forward.

 **`mousemove`** — *Fires when the mouse cursor is moved.*\
 Returns: